BeauJoh/thesis/source/12-chapter-4-aiwc.md

 AIWC simulates the execution of OpenCL kernels to collect architecture-independent features that characterize each code, which may also be used in performance prediction.

 AIWC verifies the architecture independent metrics since they are collected on a toolchain and in a language actively executed on a wide range of accelerators -- the OpenCL runtime supports execution on CPU, GPU, DSP, FPGA, MIC and ASIC hardware architectures.
-The intermediate representation of the OpenCL kernel code is a subset of LLVM IR known as SPIR -- Standard Portable Intermediate Representation.
+The intermediate representation (IR) of the OpenCL kernel code is a subset of LLVM IR known as SPIR -- Standard Portable Intermediate Representation.
 This IR forms a basis for Oclgrind to perform OpenCL device simulation, which interprets LLVM IR instructions.

 Migrating the metrics presented in the ISA-independent workload characterization paper [@shao2013isa] to the Oclgrind tool offers an accessible, high-accuracy and reproducible method to acquire these AIWC features.